-If download utilities 238 in FIG. 8 are chosen, the list of available downloading options is displayed 240.
+If download utilities 238 in FIG. 8 are chosen, the list of gramming needs significantly, it is possible to automatically 35 available downloading options is displayed 240.
 Some of the possible options include:

-Initial programming of the CB-PD Module: One of these options 240 provides the means to program CB-PD Modules 243 by means of a Customer Data Reader/ Programmer (CDRP) 92 in FIG. 4, by means of a direct link with the Vendor's computer if the CB-PD Module is built into a Customer Directed Product (CDP) such as the facsimile machine 70 in FIG. 3, or by other
+Initial programming of the CB-PD Module: One of these options 240 provides the means to program CB-PD Modules 243 by means of a Customer Data Reader/ Programmer (CDRP) 92 in FIG. 4, by means of a direct link with the Vendor's computer if the CB-PD Module is built into a Customer Directed Product (CDP) such as the facsimile machine 70 in FIG. 3, or by other means.